Our History

 Wildwoods launches Web of Our World, the online learning component of the Full Circle program.

-Wildwoods helps ECHS launch with Full Circle program.
+Wildwoods helps ECHS launch with the Full Circle program.

 The pilot for the Full Circle curriculum (Wildwoods’ flagship school program) was conducted with Dr. Barbara Moreno of the Los Angeles Unified School District’s “Open Magnet Charter School.”